Vaginal Bleeding Overview

 Unexpected bleeding is always a concern for a woman at any stage of life.
 Bleeding other than a normal menstrual period and even an abnormally heavy period can be great cause for alarm.
 The medical term for excessive or prolonged vaginal bleeding that occurs at the regular time of the menstrual cycle is known as menorrhagia.
 Metrorrhagia is the term used to refer to uterine bleeding at irregular intervals, particularly between the expected menstrual periods.
 Menometrorrhagia is the combination of the two, that is, excessive uterine bleeding, both at the usual time of menstrual periods and at other irregular intervals.

-vagina, or some other organ or tissue), and to make decisions about how to control or stop the bleeding.
+It is important to understand exactly what is causing the bleeding, its origin (uterus, vagina, or some other organ or tissue), and to make decisions about how to control or stop the bleeding.

 Must Read Articles Related to Vaginal Bleeding

 Vaginal Bleeding - Causes

 What caused your vaginal bleeding?

 What was the treatment for your vaginal bleeding?

 What were the symptoms of your vaginal bleeding after treatment?